isleeponcouch/toblog/content/articles/2023-10-07-making-the-lune-book-croissants.md

 ### First batch of dough, cruffins

-I used the leftover dough to make cruffins, the book has a recipe for lemon curd cruffings, we have a lime tree and regularly have more limes than we know what to do with, so these are lime curd.
+I used the leftover dough to make cruffins, the book has a recipe for lemon curd cruffins, we have a lime tree and regularly have more limes than we know what to do with, so these are lime curd.

 <img src="/images/posts/lune-book-first-dough-5.jpg" alt="First batch of dough, lime curd cruffins" class="mx-auto" />